-If a visitor, worker, or student loses their status in Canada, then they may apply to restore their status.
+If a visitor, worker, or student loses their status in Canada they may apply to restore their status.
 Such applications are referred to as “restoration applications.”
 Section 182 of the Immigration and Refugee Protection Regulations provides that:

 182. On application made by a visitor, worker or student within 90 days after losing temporary resident status as a result of failing to comply with a condition imposed under paragraph 185(a), any of subparagraphs 185(b)(i) to (iii) or paragraph 185(c), an officer shall restore that status if, following an examination, it is established that the visitor, worker or student meets the initial requirements for their stay, has not failed to comply with any other conditions imposed and is not the subject of a declaration made under subsection 22.1(1) of the Act.

-Citizenship and Immigration Canada’s Inland Processing Manual (the “Manual“) further provides that if an applicant applies to extend their temporary resident status after their temporary resident status expires, but within the 90-day restoration period, then the Case Processing Centre – Vegreville will inform them that they must also apply for restoration of status.
+Immigration, Refugees and Citizenship Canada Guidelines (the “Guidelines“) provide that if an applicant applies to extend their temporary resident status after their temporary resident status expires, but within the 90-day restoration period, then the Case Processing Centre – Edmonton will inform them that they must also apply for restoration of status.
 The applicant will be given 90 days from the date of notification to submit their restoration application.
 This is an important point to note, as many people mistakenly assume that the 90-day restoration period only starts when a person’s work permit, visitor record, or study permit expires.
 Rather, it is when their temporary resident status expires, which includes implied status.
 Pursuant to the Federal Court of Canada decision in Shekhtman v.
 Canada (Citizenship and Immigration), IRCC must show that it must actually sent the decision.

-The Manual also provides that restoration cannot be granted at Canadian ports of entry.
+The Guidelines also provides that restoration cannot be granted at Canadian ports of entry.

-As can be seen in the tables below, the percentage of restoration applications approvals is loser than for people simply seeking to extend their status.
+As can be seen in the tables below, the percentage of restoration applications approvals is lower than for people simply seeking to extend their status.
 This is not surprising.